hummingbird-project/swift-mustache/README.md

 ```
 Will render as
 ```
-<b>Willy is awesome.</b>
+<b>John is awesome.</b>
 ```

 ### Transforms

 Transforms are similar to lambdas in that they are functions run an object but with the difference they return a new object instead of rendered text.
-Transforms are implemented as a function call inside a tag eg
+Transforms are formatted as a function call inside a tag eg
 ```
 {{uppercase(string)}}
 ```
 They can be applied to variable, section and inverted section tags.
-If you apply it to section or inverted section the function name is included in the end section tag as well eg
+If you apply them to a section or inverted section tag the function name should be included in the end section tag as well eg
 ```
 {{#sorted(array)}}{{.}}{{/sorted(array)}}
 ```